szeyick/webApplicationArchitectures/MessagingArchitecturesEsbAndPolicies/README.md

 Is a queueing mechanism where messages are placed on a virtual channel (message queue) by the message sender which are retrieved by the receiving application when needed.

-The message queue functions as a container that holds the message until it is required.
+The messages are placed on the message queue and the receiving application retrieves the messages from the queue.
+The queue acts as a container that holds the message until it is pulled out by a receiver.

 ![alt text][messageQueue]